Jenny-Ruffle/animations-with-hooks/README.md

 # animations-library

-A library for animations, built using React hooks, Intersection Observer and Bounding Client Rect etc.
+A library for animations, built using React hooks, Intersection Observer and Bounding Client Rect etc. & making use of Fela styling to easily drive style changes through props.

 | Routes                    | Content                                                                                                                                                                                          |
 | ------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |